How I Create White Space + Balance In My Life

 Make a date with your spouse, meet that friend for a quick coffee to catch up, turn off the tv and start connecting with the people present in your life.
 Just a few nights ago, my friend came over to just HANG.
 We laughed a lot, had our own little happy hour, I finished painting the kitchen while she responded to some pressing emails and then we cozied up on the couch to eat popcorn and watch A Walk To Remember (one of my all time FAVES!)
 This simple, yet incredible evening was what we were both craving.
 We met the next day at the track for a quick workout and both agreed that while yes, we missed “a night of work”, we both felt incredibly recharged and more productive the following day.
 Funny how that works!
 Laughter is the BEST medicine.

-I WISH YOU ALL A YEAR FULL OF PEACE, LOVE, AND A LITTLE MORE BALANCE. sign up below to grab a free copy of 10 things you can start doing today to improve your life!
+I WISH YOU ALL A YEAR FULL OF PEACE, LOVE, AND A LITTLE MORE BALANCE.

 IF YOU ENJOYED THIS POST, YOU MIGHT ALSO LIKE: